isomerpages/gb-assist/pages/solutionrepo/solution2145.md

 ### Description

 A device that increases humidity in farm premises for more optimal plant growth.

-### Details of Solution
+### Packages Available

 N.A.